Bayesian Optimization by Kernel Regression and Density-based Exploration: Conclusions

 \section{Conclusions}

-This paper proposes a Bayesian optimization algorithm that uses kernel regression as the surrogate model and kernel density as the exploration function.
-The superior performance of density-based exploration in space-filling design, combined with the estimation error bound of kernel regression, ensures an effective balance between exploitation and exploration in the proposed IKR-UCB acquisition function.
-Under noisy evaluations, the global convergence of the algorithm is rigorously analyzed.
-Numerical experiments demonstrate that the algorithm achieves competitive convergence rates compared to Gaussian process-based Bayesian optimization, with a significant reduction in computational complexity, decreasing from $\bigO(T^4 + mT^3)$ to $\bigO(mT^2)$.
+We proposed BOKE, a Bayesian optimization algorithm that employs kernel regression as the surrogate model and kernel density estimation for exploration.
+The combination of the kernel regression surrogate and the space-filling property of density-based exploration yields an effective trade-off between exploitation and exploration.
+We established a rigorous analysis of the algorithm's global convergence under noisy evaluations.
+Numerical experiments show that BOKE attains competitive convergence performance with GP-based and other BO baselines, while substantially reducing the overall time complexity from $\bigO(T^4 + \Nacq T^3)$ to $\bigO(\Nacq T^2)$.

-Future research will focus on refining the theoretical analysis of this method and providing more precise regret bound analysis.
-Potential approaches include converting the acquisition function into an equivalent Gaussian process to leverage established analytical tools (see e.g., \cite{oliveira2022batch}).
-Exploring other surrogate models that may better align with KDE, such as Gaussian processes or radial basis functions, could also enhance the convergence of the optimization algorithm and establish stronger analytical frameworks.
+While the proposed approach demonstrates competitive empirical performance and enjoys theoretical convergence guarantees, it presents several limitations that motivate promising directions for future work: \begin{itemize} \item \textbf{Absence of finite-time guarantees:} Unlike classical GP-based analyses, the algorithmic consistency established in our theoretical framework guarantees only asymptotic convergence.
+Extending this framework to a rigorous non-asymptotic regime remains an important open problem.
+One possible approach is to derive finite-time regret bounds by characterizing the decay rate of the fill distance, potentially building upon existing analyses of space-filling designs, such as those for the P-greedy algorithm \cite{wenzel2021novel}.

+\item \textbf{Sensitivity to hyperparameter selection:} The algorithm's performance is intrinsically tied to the choice of the bandwidth parameter.
+While our experiments indicate that the currently adopted Silverman's rule of thumb effectively promotes exploration, it can oversmooth the surrogate, leading to biased KR predictions.
+Future work will explore adaptive, data-driven bandwidth selection methods, such as cross-validation \cite{clark1977non}, to improve exploitation, alongside the necessary theoretical extensions to accommodate data-dependent bandwidths.

+\item \textbf{Lack of probabilistic grounding:} A fundamental limitation of replacing GPs with KR is the loss of a rigorous probabilistic framework for principled uncertainty quantification.
+Furthermore, because KR inherently introduces smoothing bias, its exploitation capability is relatively limited compared to GPs.
+Future research should investigate alternative surrogates, such as local polynomial regression \cite{fan1996local} or scalable GPs \cite{liu2020gaussian}, to recover stronger predictive accuracy and calibrated uncertainty estimates while preserving the $\bigO(\Nacq T^2)$ computational scalability.